CSIS-iLab/india-states/_analysis/states-update-october-5-2022.md

 - Richard M. Rossow

 ---
-**Big News:** Uttar Pradesh approves its MSME Promotion Policy, its Bioenergy Policy, and releases its draft Industrial Investment and Employment Promotion policy; Kerala unveils its draft Industrial and Commercial Policy; Tamil Nadu launches its Green Tamil Nadu Mission; and more.
+**Big News:** Uttar Pradesh approves its MSME Promotion Policy, its Bioenergy Policy, and releases its draft Industrial Investment and Employment Promotion policy; Kerala unveils its draft Industrial and Commercial Policy; and more.

 **Industrial Policy & Business Regulations**